 - Location– where AccuRanker is tracking rankings

-- Rank – AccuRanker record only first ten pages of Google SERP’s (first 100 positions)
+- Rank – AccuRanker records only the first ten pages of Google SERPs (first 100 positions)

 - URL– address of my page ranking for a specific keyword

 - Search Volume -monthly search volume for a particular region (in my case US)